pypsa-meets-earth/pypsa-earth/doc/monte_carlo.rst

 multiple simulations with randomly sampled input parameters to estimate the distribution of the output variables.

+In Africa, navigating decision-making amidst rapid demand growth and substantial infrastructure changes poses a significant challenge.
+To tackle this uncertainty, the Monte Carlo method can be employed to construct a stochastic interpretation of deterministic model scenarios.
+This approach enhances the ability to account for variability and assess potential outcomes, providing a more robust foundation for informed decision-making.

 To use the Monte-Carlo method in PyPSA-Earth, you have to activate the ``monte_carlo`` option in the configuration file (``config.yaml``), set ``add_to_snakefile`` to true in the monte_carlo section.
 This will